Alice E. Shapley

-Alice Eve Shapley is a professor at the University of California, Los Angeles (UCLA) in the Department of Physics and Astronomy.
+Alice Eve Shapley is an astronomer at the University of California, Los Angeles (UCLA).
 She was one of the discoverers of the spiral galaxy BX442.
-Through her time at University of California, Los Angeles (UCLA) she has taught Nature of the Universe, Black Holes and Cosmic Catastrophes,Cosmology: Our Changing Concepts of the Universe, Galaxies, Scientific Writing, AGNs, Galaxies, *and* Writing, and The Formation and Evolution of Galaxies and the IGM.
-Shapley has committed herself too over a two decades of research and publication in the interest of physics and astronomy.

 Education

-Shapley received an A.B. in Astronomy, Astrophysics, and Physics at Harvard and Radcliffe Colleges in 1997, and a Ph.D. in Astronomy at the California Institute of Technology in 2003.
+Shapley received a degree in astronomy, astrophysics, and physics at Harvard and Radcliffe Colleges in 1997, and a Ph.D. in astronomy at the California Institute of Technology in 2003.
+Her PhD was on the properties of Lyman-break galaxies.

 Research Areas

-Shapley's research areas are based on galaxy formation and evolution, the feedback processes in starburst galaxies, stellar populations at high redshift, and the evolution of the inter-galactic medium at high redshift.
+Shapley's research areas are galaxy formation and evolution, the feedback processes in starburst galaxies, stellar populations at high redshift, and the evolution of the inter-galactic medium at high redshift.
 Through her research she has acquired over $5 million dollars in research funding.

 Employment

-Since 2013 Alice Shapley has held the position of Department of Physics and Astronomy Professor.
-From 2003-2005 while at the University of California at Berkley she was a Miller Postdoctoral Fellow.
-She has also held the position of Associate Professor in the Department of Physics and Astronomy, as well as Assistant Professor in the Department of Astrophysical Sciences.
-Alice Shapley went as far as to hold the position of Vice Chair for Astronomy and Astrophysics at UCLA from 2018–2022.
-Shapley has also spent time teaching at Princeton in the areas of astronomy and physics.
+Since 2013, Shapley has held the position of department of physics and astronomy professor.
+From 2003 to 2005 while at the University of California at Berkley she was a Miller Postdoctoral Fellow.
+She has also held the position of Associate Professor in the Department of Physics and Astronomy from 2005 to 2008, as well as Assistant Professor in the Department of Astrophysical Sciences from 2008 to 2013.
+She has also spent time teaching at Princeton in the areas of astronomy and physics.

 Publications

-Alice has been listed as a contributing author on 100 publications dating back to 2000.
-She is listed as the primary author in eight publications, including “The Direct Detection of Lyman-Continuum Emission from Star-forming Galaxies at z ~ 3”.
-Shapley can be found to either written or contributed to over 300 publications.